binbashar/le-ref-architecture-doc/docs/how-it-works/organization/organization.md

 This repository contains all Terraform configuration files used to create Binbash Leverage Reference [**AWS Organizations**](https://aws.amazon.com/organizations/) Multi-Account baseline layout.

-!!!
-Success "Why AWS Organizations?"
+!!! check "Why AWS Organizations?"
     This approach allows it to have a hierarchical structure of AWS accounts, providing additional security isolation and the ability to separate resources into Organizational Units with it associated Service Control Policies (SCP).